 The USD/JPY pair has resumed its upward trajectory.

-The Japanese Yen, in combination with the US Dollar, is experiencing a decline.
-The current exchange rate for USD/JPY is 149.79.
+The Japanese yen, in conjunction with the US dollar, is facing a weakened position, with the current USD/JPY exchange rate at 148.30.